Teme7/Bootstrap-grid/README.md

 A column can also have rows nested within it so long as that column itself is also contained in a row above it.

-In the bootstrap layout heirarchy/sequence, a column width declaration such as div class="col-md-6" is nested within a row (div class="row"), which itself is contained within a container (div class="container").
-Contents displayed on the web page know how much space to take only after such specification.
+In the bootstrap layout heirarchy/sequence, a column width declaration is nested within a row, which itself is contained within a container.
+Contents displayed on the web page know how much space to take only after such specification:

     <div class="container">
         <div class="row">
             <div class="col-md-6"

-Responsivness to screen sizes are specified in the Bootstrap classes as such: xs (mobile phones), sm (tablets), md (laptops), and lg (larger than laptop).
+Responsivness to different screen sizes are specified in the Bootstrap classes as such: xs (mobile phones), sm (tablets), md (laptops), and lg (larger than laptop).